 - Maintain a minimum pace toward degree progress.
 Graduate students must successfully complete (receive passing grades) 50% of their attempted coursework at the end of the spring term.
 This will be calculated by dividing the earned credit hours by the attempted credit hours.
 Transfer credit accepted from an accredited post-secondary institution will be included in the determination of a student’s pace toward degree progress.

 - Students may not receive Title IV financial aid for courses that do not count toward program completion.
 Graduate students should be enrolled in graduate courses only, unless undergraduate courses have been required as prerequisites or have been approved by the department.

-- Complete their degree program within the maximum time frame.
-A Graduate student’s attempted hours may not exceed 150% of the published length of the program.
+- Complete the degree program within the maximum time frame.
+A graduate student’s attempted hours may not exceed 150% of the published length of the program.
 All transfer credits and all other credit sources are included in the calculation of a student’s maximum time frame.

 - Example: A program that requires 30 credit hours for a degree- 30 credits X 150%= 45 credit hours which will be funded.
 Students will lose their financial aid eligibility the semester following the semester their attempted hours exceed 150%.
 There is no warning status semester.

 Successful Completion of Courses

 To be counted as successfully completed or earned hours, the student must receive a grade of A, B or C. Withdrawals (W), Incompletes (I) and Failures (F) are counted in the attempted hours but are NOT successfully completed or earned hours.